oVirt/ovirt-site/source/template/detailedhotplug.html.md

 2. VM should be in status Up
 3. Disk should be plugged
 4. Disk can not be system
+ In order to perform an operation a new verbs will be added at VDSM side: hotplug and hotunplug with the following dictionary to pass:

+'device': [

+             {'type': 'disk',
+              'device': 'disk',
+              'index': `<int>`,                            <--- disk index unique per 'iface' virtio|ide 'address': 'PCI|IDE address dictionary',   <--- PCI = {'type':'pci', 'domain':'0x0000', 'bus':'0x00', 'slot':'0x0c', 'function':'0x0'} ,
+                                                              IDE = {'type':'drive', 'controller':'0', 'bus':'0', 'unit':'0'}
+              'format': 'cow',
+              'bootOrder': `<int>`,                        <--- global boot order across all bootable devices 'propagateErrors': 'off',
+              'iface': 'virtio|ide',
+              'shared': 'True|False'                     <--- whether disk is shared 'optional': 'True|False'                   <--- whether disk is optional (VM can be run without optional disk if inaccessible)
+              'poolID': 'pool UUID',                         |
+              'domainID': 'domain UUID',                     |
+              'imageID': 'image UUID',                   <--- Should be passed on of 3 options: (poolID, domainID, imageID, volumeID) or GUID or UUID
+              'volumeID': 'volume UUID',                     |
+              'UUID': 'shared disk UUID',                <--- Should be passed on of 3 options: (poolID, domainID, imageID, volumeID) or GUID or UUID
+              'GUID': 'shared disk GUID'}]

+A new vdsm errors will be added: FailedToPlugDisk(45) and FailedToUnPlugDisk(46)

 #### Events